-The Kunstkamera building was built in the style of Petrine baroque.
-It was the first museum building in Russia, and evidently the oldest building in the world built specially for a museum.
+The Kunstkamera building was erected in the Baroque style of Peter’s era.
+This was the first museum building in Russia and, it seems, one of the oldest in the world purposely constructed for a museum.
 A tower with an armillary sphere, a model of the planetary system, crowned the building.